Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: SIS Higher-order effective hyperdegree model

 The evolution of $S_{s,i}^{x,y,z}(t)$ and $I_{s,i}^{x,y,z}(t)$ depends on both the state of the focal node and the states of its neighbors.
 For example, if a susceptible node $u$ has neighborhood vector $\mathbf{n}_u = [s,i,x,y,z]$, the state of $u$ can change if: $u$ becomes infected by one of its infected neighbors; $u$’s neighborhood vector changes if one of its susceptible neighbors becomes infected or one of its infected neighbors recovers.
 To connect neighborhood dynamics with hyperedge counts, we define a joint variable that tracks both node state and local hyperedge arrangement structure.
 Specifically, $[A\underline{B}CD_{s,i}^{x,y,z}]$ denotes the number of nodes in state $D$ with neighborhood vector $\mathbf{n}_u = [s,i,x,y,z]$ that belong to a 2-hyperedge with two other nodes in states $C$ and $B$, where the shared node $B$ also participates in a 1-hyperedge with a node in state $A$.
 For example, $[I\underline{S}SS_{s,i}^{x,y,z}]$ represents the number of susceptible nodes with neighborhood state $\mathbf{n}_u = [s,i,x,y,z]$ that belong to a three-body interactions with two other susceptible nodes, one of which is also connected by a pairwise link to an infected node.

-The central assumption of the effective hyperdegree framework is that all neighbors of susceptible nodes are statistically equivalent.
-That is, the neighbor of a susceptible node has the same probability of participating in additional hyperedges as any other neighbor of any other susceptible node.
+The central assumption of the effective hyperdegree model is that all susceptible neighbors of a node are statistically equivalent.
+Specifically, given a focal node, we assume that the rate at which any of its susceptible neighbors, connected via a hyperedge, becomes infected is identical to the rate of any other susceptible neighbor in an equivalent hyperedge state configuration.
 Under this assumption, number of configurations such as $[I\underline{S}SS_{s,i}^{x,y,z}]$ can be approximated using global hyperedge arrangement counts.
 In particular,

 where, the term $xS_{s,i}^{x,y,z}$ gives the number of three-body interactions where each node is susceptible, while $\frac{[I\underline{S}SS]}{[SSS]}$ gives the probability that a susceptible node already in a 3-body interaction with two other susceptible is also part of a pairwise interaction with another infected node.
 The same logic applies to infected nodes and to any other combination of hyperedges in any other state.
 The total counts of individual hyperedges and hyperedge arrangements can be expressed in terms of the node-level quantities $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$.
 For example, the total number of susceptible pairs is $[SS] = \sum_{\mathbf{n}_u} s \, S_{s,i}^{x,y,z}$, where the sum runs over all possible neighborhood vectors $\mathbf{n}_u$.
 Similarly, the count of the two-hyperedge arrangements $[I\underline{S}SS]$ is $[I\underline{S}SS] = \sum_{\mathbf{n}_u} i \, x \, S_{s,i}^{x,y,z}$.
 With these definitions in place, we can now write the evolution equations governing the dynamics of $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$.